VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 ### 4.2.1 Acreage in Right-of-Way

 Correct mapping of Rights-of-Way has important implications for taxation purposes.
 Based on the parcel data, over 133,000 acres in Vermont are classified as a Right-of-Way.
-[Explore ROW Acreage by Town here](https://www.arcgis.com/apps/mapviewer/index.html?webmap=710b9e14e2b04c4c85a2d6e3b9638e82) and in the images below.
+[Explore ROW acreage by town here](https://www.arcgis.com/apps/mapviewer/index.html?webmap=710b9e14e2b04c4c85a2d6e3b9638e82) and in the images below.
 Acreage is based on the sum of parcels by town where the Property Type is classified as "ROW_ROAD", "ROW_RAIL", or "ROW_TRAIL".
 The second image provides an example of each ROW.

 Note: while the majority (96%) of municipalities include ROWs, a small number do not.
 Parcels in these towns are generally mapped to centerlines where ROWs are missing.
 These municipalities include: